PraveenHarris/yorku_eecs_course_map/README.md

 # YorkU EECS Course Map
-This project allows you to **visualize the courses that you can take for the coming year**!
+This project allows you to **visualize the courses that you can take for the coming semester**!
 Using your prerequisites, you can see the courses that you can enroll into inside a clean UI.
 The code also works for other all other departments at York, so be sure to change the link in Jupyter Notebook to your department's course directory.
 ***
 ### Implementation
 This project was built using **Python** and a few web technologies **(HTML/CSS/JS)**.